Language Models (Mostly) Do Not Consider Emotion Triggers When Predicting Emotion: Results

 \paragraph{How often do the triggers overlap with keyphrases or emotion words?} We further hypothesize that keyphrases in the dataset, as well as explicit emotion words, might align with salient features that models pick up.
 Table~\ref{tab:RQ3} tabulates the average Pearson’s correlation coefficients between salient features (in the case of SHAP, feature salience values) and keyphrase weights or EmoLex.

 Surprisingly, the correlations with keyphrases are much higher than with EmoLex for all models and across datasets.
 This indicates that models rely on explicit emotion words to a lesser extent than expected, and keyphrases help characterize this discrepancy.
 This is especially true for fine-tuned model (EmoBERTa) on themed datasets (HurricaneEmo, CancerEmo): the SHAP values are much more correlated with EmoLex especially in GoEmotions.
-We find that emotions like Anger, Joy and Sadness are expressed more through EmoLex words, whereas emotions like Anticipation, Fear and Disgust are expressed more through keywords.
+We find that emotions like Anger, Joy and Sadness are expressed more through EmoLex words, whereas emotions like Anticipation, Fear and Disgust are expressed more through keyphrases.
 This is reflected in Figure \ref{fig:features}.

-We observe that GPT4 and LLama2 rely on keyphrases an average of 27.3\%, and 35.9\% more than Emolex words respectively, whereas EmoBERTa relies on keyphrases an average of 40.8\% more than Emolex words.
+We observe that GPT4, LLama2 and Alpaca rely on keyphrases an average of 27.3\%, 35.9\% and 36.3\% more than Emolex words respectively, whereas EmoBERTa relies on keyphrases an average of 40.8\% more than Emolex words.
 This is also reflected in Table \ref{tab:RQ3}.